Variav: The Sacrifice of Parsi Women at Variav

 The Parsis landed as refugees in Sanjan but they worked very hard and prospered as agriculturists and artisans.
 Gujarati had become the native language of the community, and the sari was now the traditional garment of Parsi women.
 While they adapted to the land, they still kept their religion and customs alive.
 By the end of the 10th century the Parsis began to settle all over Gujarat and spread to Bharuch, Variav, Cambay, Navsari and Ankleswar.
 Variav is a settlement near Surat on the Tapti river, and the story of the heroism of the Parsi women of Variav is sung in Garbas (Gujarati folk songs) till this day.

 The Parsis had prospered through their hard work and the rich earth of Gujarat yielded fruitful returns.
 They grew a variety of flowers and all types of grains and cereals.
 Their prosperity made the Raja of Ratanpur jealous.
 Towards the end of the 11th century he demanded a huge tribute from the Parsis.
-The Paris refused to pay and the king sent troops to enforce his law.
+The Parsis refused to pay and the king sent troops to enforce his law.
 The Parsis, who were law abiding, now gathered together to resist this unjust tax.
 The king's troops had to retreat in defeat.

 The king got even angrier and began plotting the downfall of the settlement.
 His spies informed him that the men of the community were going to be away at a ghambar (seasonal festival and feast) in the village of Tena near Surat.
 All adult men would be busy attending the festivities and the land would be easy to capture and destroy.